I’m the first to admit that I’m not a huge fan of shopping…at least in a physical store. Online dollar stores for the win!

 Another option is their Wholesale Liquidation bundles in which they mix all sorts of items in one package.
 This might work if you’re planning a prize bin, care packages, white elephant gifts, reselling, etc. The catch, of course, is that you don’t know what you’ll get.

-Yes, it’s pretty easy to filter Amazon’s huge catalog by price, but did you know that Amazon has a Bargain Finds section?
+Yes, it’s pretty easy to filter Amazon’s huge catalog by price, but did you know that Amazon has an Amazon Outlet section where you can filter by items priced at $10 or less?
 You can browse for items for women and men, electronics, gifts, movies, and lots more.

 Amazon has fantastic customer service and offers free returns within 30 days on just about everything.